MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-route-public-folder-content-requests.md

 </Autodiscover>
 ```

-For more information about the Autodiscover process, see [Autodiscover for Exchange](autodiscover-for-exchange.md), [How to: Generate a list of Autodiscover endpoints](how-to-generate-a-list-of-autodiscover-endpoints.md), and [How to: Get user settings from Exchange by using Autodiscover](how-to-get-user-settings-from-exchange-by-using-autodiscover.md).
+For more information about the Autodiscover process, see [Autodiscover for Exchange](autodiscover-for-exchange.md), [Generate a list of Autodiscover endpoints](how-to-generate-a-list-of-autodiscover-endpoints.md), and [Get user settings from Exchange by using Autodiscover](how-to-get-user-settings-from-exchange-by-using-autodiscover.md).

 ## Set the values of the X-AnchorMailbox and X-PublicFolderMailbox headers
 <a name="bk_setheadervalues"> </a>